Our Patient Navigators can provide more information on side effects like mobility.

-Treatment Information Series: Improving Balance and Mobility
+Check out our booklet, Treatment Information Series: Improving Balance and Mobility

 Many nerves, muscles, and systems in the body allow us to keep our balance and move around freely.
 Four systems have an outsized impact on balance and mobility and can be affected by chordoma treatment.

 The Chordoma Survivorship Survey, completed in 2021, found that chordoma patients and survivors often experience balance or mobility issues during and after treatment.
 Up to 39% report experiencing balance issues and up to 40% experience loss of mobility in their arms, hands, legs, or feet.

 The types of mobility issues chordoma patients experience are most often the result of damage to nerves, muscles, and bone.
 They can manifest in several ways, including, but not limited to:

 If any of the symptoms on this list are sudden onset and/or severe, check with your doctors right away.

 You may find that these are short-term challenges you experience as you undergo or recover from treatment.
 Or they may become longer-term quality of life issues that you must adapt to and manage over time.
 They can be caused by the tumor itself as it grows or by treatments you receive.

 During surgery, cranial and spinal nerves may be damaged or cut to remove your tumor.
 These nerves can also be damaged by radiation or by the growth of your tumor before treatment.
 The symptoms you experience depend on which nerves are affected.
 Neuropathy can also affect proprioception, a continuous loop of feedback between sensory receptors throughout your body and your nervous system.
 Proprioception allows the body to sense its location in space, movements, and actions.
 It is sometimes called the “sixth sense.”